netdata/netdata/collectors/apps.plugin/README.md

 `apps.plugin` groups all processes based on its configuration file [`/etc/netdata/apps_groups.conf`](apps_groups.conf) (to edit it on your system run `/etc/netdata/edit-config apps_groups.conf`).
-The default configuration has nothing for `bash`, but it has for `sshd`, so netdata accumulates all ssh sessions to a dimension on the charts, called `ssh`.
+The default configuration has nothing for `bash`, but it has for `sshd`, so Netdata accumulates all ssh sessions to a dimension on the charts, called `ssh`.
 This includes all the processes in the process tree of `sshd`, **including the exited children**.